England will speak when appropriate - Southgate

 Amnesty International says that since 2010, hundreds of thousands of migrant workers have faced human rights abuses while employed to build wider infrastructure necessary to host the tournament.

-Asked whether hosting a World Cup can inspire social change in a country, Southgate said: "I think we have seen that.
+Asked whether hosting a World Cup can inspire social change in a country, Southgate said: "We have seen that.
 There have been improvements, there has been change."

 The England boss added: "We have released statements already saying that change could improve in certain areas and we are very clear on that.

-"But I think the process of the World Cup being in Qatar will of course put them under the spotlight and that will be uncomfortable for them.
+"But the process of the World Cup being in Qatar will of course put them under the spotlight and that will be uncomfortable for them.

-"At times that will be a bit harsh for them but I think the whole thing has improved certain areas that I think everyone will recognise has helped."
+"At times that will be a bit harsh for them but the whole thing has improved certain areas that everyone will recognise has helped."

 - England's Lotte Wubben-Moy will not watch the men's World Cup